Oakula/QUAD/README.md

 Therefore, I encourage feedback on my project and any contributions are welcome but attempting to run QUAD currently is not recommended.

+## Features to add
+* Keyboard shortcuts for saving and opening quadrant states
+* Auto-save and loading of quadrant states
+* Cleaner GUI (reduced window size)

 ## Thank you for checking out QUAD!